Proclamation of accession of Charles III: The Bahamas

 The proclamation in the Bahamas took place at the Parliament Square in Nassau, on 11 September.
 It was signed by Governor-General Cornelius A. Smith.
 The ceremony was attended by Prime Minister Philip Davis, members of the judiciary, diplomatic corps, Senators, MPs, and other officials.
 It was accompanied by a fanfare trumpet and a 21-gun salute by the Royal Bahamas Defence Force.

 Text of proclamation

 The proclamation was read out by Hubert Ingraham, the former Prime Minister of the Bahamas.

 Grenada

 The proclamation in Grenada took place at the Government House in St. George's on 12 September and was read out by Governor-General Cécile La Grenade.
 It was signed by La Grenade and Prime Minister Dickon Mitchell.

+Text of proclamation

 Solomon Islands

 Charles was officially declared as the King of Solomon Islands on 12 September after Governor-General David Vunagi read out the proclamation issued by the Accession Council in Honiara.